2015 Mid-Hudson Regional Business Plan Competition

-We are pleased to announce that we will be hosting the second annual Mid-Hudson Regional Business Plan Competition on Friday, April 11, 2014 at Marist College.
+We are pleased to announce that we will be hosting the third annual Mid-Hudson Regional Business Plan Competition on Friday, April 10, 2015 at Marist College.
 Once again, each of the 10 major regions throughout New York State will be holding a semi-final competition.
-The top teams from each of the semi-final events will be invited to the final round of the statewide competition where they will go head-to-head for thousands of dollars in cash and in-kind services at the New York State Competition to be held in Albany on Friday, April 25, 2014.
+The top teams from each of the semi-final events will be invited to the final round of the statewide competition where they will go head-to-head for thousands of dollars in cash and in-kind services at the New York State Competition to be held in Albany on Friday, April 24, 2015.

 Thanks to our Sponsor: